 Stories from this campaign will be shared with CMU's School of Computer Science and used by staff, faculty and administration to understand how to best utilize their resources to support STEM education in local schools and organizations.
 The stories will also be used to understand CMU's current outreach practices and initiate conversations at the university level about gender equity in STEM.

 What is a campaign?

 A Hear Me campaign is a region-wide collection of stories based on a specific theme and tied to a strategic action plan to raise awareness.
-The collection period is 4 months and the stories are shared during the following 4 months through the Sponsor a Kiosk program and specific campaign plans.
+The collection period is four months and the stories are shared during the following four months through the Sponsor a Kiosk program and specific campaign plans.

 How will the stories be used?

 Hear Me stories are the experiences and ideas of young people.
 Stories can be shared through a variety of media supported by our website - audio, video, pictures, and writing.
-We encourage audio recordings, since this is the only media form compatible with the Sponsor a Kiosk program.
-The technology used to capture the stories does not have to be complicated; a computer's webcam or phone’s audio recorder works!
-You can also borrow audio recorders and Flip Cams from Hear Me's lending library to record stories.
+Hear Me encourages audio recordings, since this is the only media form compatible with the Sponsor a Kiosk program.
+The technology used to capture the stories does not have to be complicated; a computer's webcam or phone's audio recorder works!
+You can also borrow audio recorders from Hear Me's lending library to record stories.